-- Sea ice concentration, due mainly to observation by satellite, is assessed and brings to sea ice extent, sea ice drift, sea ice thickness and sea ice edge validation.
-New validation metrics (some related to end-user needs) should be developed for sea ice temperature and icebergs concentration maps, and specific assessments on interannual time scales, multi-year sea ice parameters need to be specifically addressed. - Water temperature.
-Sea surface temperature is the most used EOV, being the most monitored parameter, and usually assessed with (in-situ and remotely sensed) multi-product approaches, considering regional specificities (for high frequency products, particular attention should be paid to diurnal cycle and tidal mixing effects).
-Generally, validation on surface layers is privileged with respect to the rest of layers across the water column, existing a clear decreasing gradient towards deeper levels.
-Availability of in-situ observations has greatly improved since the 2000s with the Argo program.
-At depth, T/S data are the most used observations in Product Quality assessment.
+- Sea surface temperature is the most used EOV, being the most monitored parameter that is usually assessed with (in situ and remotely sensed) multi-product approaches that consider regional specificities (for high-frequency products, particular attention should be paid to diurnal cycle and tidal mixing effects).
+Generally, validation on surface layers is privileged with respect to the rest of the layers across the water column, a clear decreasing gradient existing towards deeper levels.
+The availability of in situ observations has greatly improved since the 2000s with the Argo programme.
+At depth, T and S data are the most used observations in product quality assessment.
 However, at synoptic scales, water mass distribution stays partially sampled in the upper ocean.
-There are significant regional differences, not always being the coastal areas the privileged ones (indeed, the autonomous Argo measure network changed the usual fact of coastal and on-shelf areas being traditionally the more sampled). - In the case of salinity, in-situ measurements from fixed moorings, ARGO drifters or offshore, coastal profiles with CTD or XBT instruments, and surface transects with thermo-salinometer are the most common data sources used for OOFS model validation.
-Averaged maps of sea surface salinity derived from remotely sensed satellite data (such as the SMOS ones) can be used to validate models, especially far from coastal areas. - The approach to regionally validate sea level model solutions is based on comparison to satellite altimetry, at the scales of interest, from open ocean to coastal dynamical responses.
-Enhancement of sea level validation in coastal and on-shelf areas is needed and preparation for the use of the new wide swath altimetry products should be done in following years.
-On the other hand, comparisons of coastal OOFS model products with in-situ sea-level measurements from tide-gauge are quite common.
-External metrics linked to Storm Surge services (including total sea levels, tidal solution, and residuals) are considered.
-For many coastal forecast systems, especially for those with more limited spatial coverages, the comparison of the simulated sea level with local observation from a tide-gauge usually installed in ports and the unique NRT ocean measurement available, is the only feasible direct model-observation comparison. - Ocean currents and associated transports, especially near surface, are parameters with strong impact in many applications.
-Their assessment is usually done using independent observations (as most of today's systems do not assimilate this kind of observations).
-To this aim, in-situ observation from current meters and ADCPs, installed at mooring buoy stations as well as remoted sensed data from coastal HF radar systems are used to validate simulated currents at specific locations.
-The proliferation at global and regional scales of surface velocity products derived from drifters' observations as pseudo-eulerian estimated maps are also contributing to the validation of ocean models.
+There are significant regional differences, the coastal areas not always being the privileged ones (indeed, the autonomous Argo measure network changed the usual fact of coastal and on-shelf areas being the more sampled traditionally). - In the case of salinity, in situ measurements from fixed moorings, Argo drifters, or offshore coastal profiles with CTD or XBT instruments, as well as surface transects with thermo-salinometers, are the most common data sources used for OOFS model validation.
+Averaged maps of sea surface salinity derived from remotely sensed satellite data (such as the SMOS ones) can be used to validate models, especially far from coastal areas. - The approach to regionally validate sea level model solutions is based on comparison to satellite altimetry, at the scales of interest, from open-ocean to coastal dynamical responses.
+Enhancement of sea level validation in coastal and on-shelf areas is needed, and preparation for the use of the new wide-swath altimetry products should be done in the coming years.
+On the other hand, comparisons of coastal OOFS model products with in situ sea level measurements from tide gauge are quite common.
+External metrics linked to storm surge services (including total sea levels, tidal solution and residuals) are considered.
+For many coastal forecast systems, especially for those with more limited spatial coverages, the comparison of the simulated sea level with local observation from a tide gauge, usually installed in ports and the unique NRT ocean measurement available, is the only feasible direct model-observation comparison.

-Finally, Satellite altimetry can also be used to assess geostrophic/non geostrophic properties of the ocean, and some derived estimation of currents from satellite SAR, or from SST/Ocean colour images, can also be used on specific areas.
+- Ocean currents and associated transport, especially near the surface, are parameters with a strong impact in many applications.
+Their assessment is usually done using independent observations (as most of today's systems do not assimilate this kind of observation).
+For this purpose, in situ observations from current meters and acoustic Doppler current profilers (ADCPs), installed at mooring buoy stations, as well as remotely sensed data from coastal HF radar systems, are used to validate simulated currents at specific locations.
+The proliferation of surface velocity products derived from drifters' observations as pseudo-Eulerian estimated maps at global and regional scales also contributes to the validation of ocean models.
+Finally, satellite altimetry can also be used to assess geostrophic/non-geostrophic properties of the ocean, and some derived estimation of currents from satellite synthetic-aperture radar (SAR), or from sea surface temperature (SST) or Ocean Colour images, can also be used in specific areas.

-4 Operational Validation: status across different OOFSs
+4 Operational validation: status across different OOFSs